nnurain2005-netizen/web-basics-week1/README.md

 Git is a version control system used to track changes in code.
 GitHub is an online platform to store and manage Git repositories.

+## What I Learned This Week
+- I learned how the web works using HTTP and HTTPS
+- I understand the difference between client and server
+- I learned basic GitHub usage such as creating repositories and commits

 ## Author
 Ain